krishnaanaril/Notes/Docker/Course05.md

 * Specify the image version/tag during image pull.
 * Keep it small: Docker images should be small to enough to do the task.
 * Single line RUN commands in dockerfile are better way to reduce the size of the image.

+### Docker Registry

+* Can be installed using software package and as docker container.
+* tls/https is required for docker registry to provide security